 Health Insurance Information

-Full-time permanent administrative staff are eligible for health insurance coverage on the first day of the month following employment.
-College Division and Pre-College Division faculty members who teach 10 or more hours per week are eligible for health insurance coverage on July 1, or as soon thereafter as it is determined that 10 hours will be taught.
+Administrative staff who work 30 hours per week for 52 weeks are eligible for health insurance coverage on the first day of the month following employment.
+College Division and Preparatory Division faculty members who teach 10 or more hours per week are eligible for health insurance coverage on July 1, or as soon thereafter as it is determined that 10 hours will be taught.
 Each eligible employee has the opportunity to select from two Aetna plans.
 Option 1 is a Point of Service (POS) plan which combines in-network managed care and out-of-network benefits.
 Option 2 is a Consumer Directed Health Plan (CDHP) which includes a Health Savings Account (HSA).
 This is a high deductible plan, and the member is responsible for paying for medical expenses in full until deductibles are satisfied, after which there is a cost share between the member and Aetna.

 By establishing a personal login with Aetna Navigator, members can check claims and benefits; request materials or ID cards; search for doctors, specialists and facilities; locate participating pharmacies; and more.

 For more specific information on the Aetna plans, please refer to the following documents: